The Big Difference

 The photo below took about 30 mins of preparation and shooting to complete.
 It was never going to be spot on; the important thing is that the clients absolutely loved it.

-A small amount of post processing can fix certain lighting situations but try to get the focal length right as that will effect the perspective, which can’t be fixed in post.
+A small amount of post processing can fix certain lighting situations.
+But try to get the focal length right as that will effect the perspective, which you can’t fix in post.

-I often prefer these photos as you can tell that they weren’t forced and the subject is having fun.
+I often prefer these photos.
+You can tell that they weren’t forced and the subject is having fun.

 For the photo below, I had my camera set to aperture priority at f/3.5 and the shutter speed set itself to 1/160s which unfortunately wasn’t quite fast enough to capture the sudden movement but that doesn’t mean it’s not a good photo.

-I’m actually quite pleased with how the photo came out, it’s just something to look out for: be prepared.
+I’m actually quite pleased with how the photo came out, it’s just something to look out for.

 Whether you’re working on a commission, hired for the day, or just taking photos of friends, the most important thing to remember is that you should have fun.

-I don’t mean this in a soppy way, it’s just that people remember the time that a photo was taken and they know whether they were enjoying themselves or not.
+I don’t mean this in a soppy way.
+It’s just that people remember the time someone took a photo of them and they know whether they were enjoying themselves or not.

 If you want to try and sell these photos, or give them to your friends, it’s important that they associate the photos with having fun as they’re far more likely to enjoy them.